-Idris Elba stars as Monty, a mechanic, struggling to make ends meet, and raise his three daughters alone.
+Idris Elba stars as Monty, a mechanic, struggling to make ends meet and raise his three daughters alone.
 But when his drug-dealing ex-wife wins custody of their daughters, he ends up enlisting the help of a successful attorney to get his daughters back.
-When a romance ignites between them, it’s up to them to sort out their personal feelings to help keep the family together.
+Gabrielle Union plays a high-powered lawyer with an impressive winning streak, who is a perfect match for the doting dad who is not willing to give up on his kids.
+When a romance ignites, it’s up to them to sort out their personal feelings to help keep the family together.
 Note that this film is rated PG-13 for thematic material, drug and sexual content, and language.

-Rent Tyler Perry’s Daddy’s Little Girls, rated PG-13, on iTunes for $3.99.
+Watch Tyler Perry’s Daddy’s Little Girls on Tubi.
 What A Girl Wants

-A quirky American teenager travels to London to meet the father she’s never met.
+Amanda Bynes stars as a quirky American teenager who travels to London to meet the father she’s never met.
 But upon arriving she realizes that he’s Lord Henry Dashwood, a member of Britain’s upperclass who is running for public office.
+Colin Firth stars as the dashing UK dad who must make up for lost time with his kid.
 Although he welcomes her into his life, she must win the approval of the people in his inner circle without shaking things up

 too much.
 Fans of the Royal Family will enjoy this family-friendly adventure across the pond that can only be outmatched by the father-daughter bonding of William and Charlotte.
 Rent What A Girl Wants, rated PG, on Amazon Prime for $2.89.